copsTvFan/cops-episode-guide/guide.md

 Aired 1997-01-04.

-**Boston, MA 8** (4:32 PM Stolen Bike Call) Lowell -- Officer Chris Finneral's lifelong dream was to be a police officer.
+**Boston, MA 8**

+- (4:32 PM Stolen Bike Call) Lowell -- Officer Chris Finneral's lifelong dream was to be a police officer.
 At one time he was involved in construction for 8-10 years with his own company.
 The opportunity came up so he jumped at the chance and took the tests because he'd never get another chance and here he is.
 Bike found in neighbor's driveway/Mexicans crash a van over a fence and flee/cops buy food/man steals bag full of food/missing child found at pool/Asian domestic dispute.  be a cop.
 He could die tomorrow and be happy since he accomplished his goal.

 ## CP-916

 Aired 1997-02-01.

-**Pierce County WA 10** (6:16 PM Suicidal Person Call) Sheriff's Dept. South Hill Precinct -- Deputy Bob Nilson says you never know what to expect.
+**Pierce County, WA 10**

+- (6:16 PM Suicidal Person Call) Sheriff's Dept. South Hill Precinct -- Deputy Bob Nilson says you never know what to expect.
 One minute it is calm, then the next it is complete chaos and you can barely keep up.
 Suicidal woman struggles with police; robbers flee; suspects' children.

 ## CP-917

 Aired 1997-02-08.

-**Pierce County WA 11** (6:53 PM Assistance Call) King County South West Area -- Officer Thomas "Tad" Davis talks about how he likes to outsmart the criminals.
+**Pierce County, WA 11**

+- (6:53 PM Assistance Call) King County South West Area -- Officer Thomas "Tad" Davis talks about how he likes to outsmart the criminals.
 Hit-and-run accident; domestic disputes.

 ## CP-918

 Aired 1997-01-11.

-**Pierce County WA 12** (4:39 PM Assistance Call) Lakewood District Sheriff's Dept -- Deputy Jeff Alwine says they can always count on other officers to help even if it isn't their district.
+**Pierce County, WA 12**

+- (4:39 PM Assistance Call) Lakewood District Sheriff's Dept -- Deputy Jeff Alwine says they can always count on other officers to help even if it isn't their district.
 Officer chases fugitive; bottle assault; stolen vehicle.

 ## CP-919

 Aired 1997-02-22.

-**Pierce County WA 13** (1:43 AM Traffic Stop) Roy PD -- Police Camera footage.
+**Pierce County, WA 13**

+- (1:43 AM Traffic Stop) Roy PD -- Police Camera footage.
 Driver ignores order to pull over; mother/daughter dispute; restraining order is violated; lottery-ticket theft.

 ## CP-920

 Aired 1997-02-15.

-**Pierce County WA 14** (10:31 PM Traffic Stop) Deputy Jeff Alwine says family is very important.
+**Pierce County, WA 14**

+- (10:31 PM Traffic Stop) Deputy Jeff Alwine says family is very important.
 He has a beautiful wife of 2 years and a 7 month old daughter, just waiting for her to start walking and talking.
 Stops a car with no taillights that has three passengers, 2 men.
 He pulls them out and checks the filthy car.
 A crack pipe is found on the driver and a bag with crack residue on the floor so a K-9 is called in.
 The dog arrives with K-9 Deputy Gary Wescott and jumps in the car.
 Then the white man with the yellow bicycle shorts runs away.
 He goes a couple blocks, through a Texaco and hides in a garbage pile and is caught.
 He gave a fake name as was OK, but realized they were about to find out who he really was.
 He had 4 warrants.
 He is mirandized and asked if he thought about being bitten by a large German Shepherd.
 He says he didn't, though he has been bit before and it wasn't worth it.
 He was in jail in 1992 for vehicular homicide.
 His pants were in the back seat with his real ID and with court papers that he violated.
 Deputy Win Sargent assisted.
 (7:03 PM Domestic Disturbance Call) Deputy Mark Eakes says the worst thing is seeing the same people over and over.
 He tries to do his job right, fill out the paperwork and let the system handle it so he can sleep at night.
 He goes to a return domestic call at a problem Motel.
 The woman says she has no peripheral vision and that Timothy assaulted her from behind.

 ## CP-921

 Aired 1997-01-25.

-**Pierce County WA 15** (12:43 AM Assistance Call) Sheriff's Dept Mountain Detachment -- Deputy John Heacock says the weather can be really unpredictable, even in one shift.
+**Pierce County, WA 15**

+- (12:43 AM Assistance Call) Sheriff's Dept Mountain Detachment -- Deputy John Heacock says the weather can be really unpredictable, even in one shift.
 It can start clear, then the next minute be pouring rain.
 Flares stop a fleeing suspect; neighbors fight over a boat; an ex-wife claims assault.

 ## CP-922

 Aired 1997-03-08.

-**Pierce County WA 16** (5:05 PM Disturbance Call) King County South West Precinct -- Officer Patrick McCury was failing out of high school until a San Diego County cop came to his school to teach a course on Officer Survival.
+**Pierce County, WA 16**

+- (5:05 PM Disturbance Call) King County South West Precinct -- Officer Patrick McCury was failing out of high school until a San Diego County cop came to his school to teach a course on Officer Survival.
 It turned his life around, he knew he wanted to be a cop, got better grades and went to college.
 He could die tomorrow and be happy since he accomplished his goal.

 ## CP-923

 Aired 1997-05-03.

-**Pierce County WA 17** (8:25 PM Shots Fired Call) Sheriff's Dept South Hill Precinct -- Deputy Mark Baird says he grew up around teachers, his parents and grandparents were teachers and he saw cops in the same light -- authority.
+**Pierce County, WA 17**

+- (8:25 PM Shots Fired Call) Sheriff's Dept South Hill Precinct -- Deputy Mark Baird says he grew up around teachers, his parents and grandparents were teachers and he saw cops in the same light -- authority.
 A man off his medication started firing shots outside, went in and back out and his wife locked him out so he couldn't get back in.
 Domestic disputes.

 ## CP-924

 Aired 1997-03-22.

-**Pierce County WA 18** (9:57 PM Robbery in Progress) King County South West Precinct -- Officer Thomas "Tad" Davis takes the call of a woman robbed at a 7-11.
+**Pierce County, WA 18**

+- (9:57 PM Robbery in Progress) King County South West Precinct -- Officer Thomas "Tad" Davis takes the call of a woman robbed at a 7-11.
 Drug sale; handgun possession; medical marijuana.

 ## CP-925

 Aired 1997-05-17.

-**Pierce County WA 19** (10:59 PM Street Patrol) Sheriff's Dept South Hill Precinct HQ -- Sgt.
+**Pierce County, WA 19**

+- (10:59 PM Street Patrol) Sheriff's Dept South Hill Precinct HQ -- Sgt.
 Terry Ruille talks about a woman with firearm they had to handle since SWAT wouldn't take it.
 Everything has to be handled differently.
 A woman flags down Deputy Bob Nilson.
 She says he husband is chasing he 14 year old daughter down the street who ran away.
 They find him and he says he wants their help.
 Missing teen; child bites mother; child-abuse complaint.

 ## CP-926

 Aired 1997-03-01.

-**Pierce County WA 20** (4:32 PM Suspicious Vehicle Call) South Hill Precinct -- Deputy Ken Board takes a call of a suspicious vehicle in the middle of a field where they may have shot something.
+**Pierce County, WA 20**

+- (4:32 PM Suspicious Vehicle Call) South Hill Precinct -- Deputy Ken Board takes a call of a suspicious vehicle in the middle of a field where they may have shot something.
 It always makes him nervous when people are armed and there are lots of shootings in the area.
 You don't want to be downwind of that because you never know what you are going to get.
 He questions two men who used a firearm to slaughter a cow, and later, he arrests a woman who vandalized a neighbor's property.
 Deputy Nilsen attempts to settle a domestic dispute between neighbors, then searches for a woman who was thrown on a floor during a domestic dispute.
 Officer Masters investigates a robbery, and afterward, Masters is dispatched to investigate a car accident.

 ## CP-927

 Aired 1997-03-29.

-**Fresno, CA 1** (7:41 PM Assistance Call) Operation Goldstar Briefing -- Sgt.
+**Fresno, CA 1**

+- (7:41 PM Assistance Call) Operation Goldstar Briefing -- Sgt.
 David Huera explains what Goldstar is and when using K9's not to get bit.
 K9 Deputy Jim Newley says to give him and the dog six feet of room and they should be safe.
 Lt.
 Don Burk says to be proactive and officer safety is most important.
 Sheriff's Dept -- Detective Jay Stuart takes the call of an assault and the man fled.
 A K-9 unit him as they track down a fleeing suspect wanted on an outstanding warrant.
 While on street patrol, Deputy Hathaway encounters a man who says that a man threatened him with a him with a shotgun after his dog was struck by a car.
 Deputy Davis is dispatched to an accident scene where a truck collided with a utility pole, and later, Davis removes trespassers from private property.

 ## CP-928